Skip to main content

 The "API" or main communication methodology for data and control in and out of Syrcadia happens via the MQTT protocol, but a provided Syrcadia library handles the communication and subscription and encoding to this type of data.

-How do I use a ready readymade Function Blocks?
+How do I use an existing Function Block?

-In Syrcadia go to setup/Scripts/ add a script template.
+In Syrcadia go to setup/Function Block/ add a script template.
 It will ask you to name the Function Block, do not use Spaces use underscores.

 once the script is saved.
 This puts it in the working file of the configuration and is saved with the configuration. user/ /RAYN/ Configuration name/Scrips

-Click on the edit pensile on the right.
-This is were you will enter the user Data for the Function Block. common information is Zone names, set-points, Output device, Ect.
+Click on the edit pencil on the right.
+This is were you will enter the user Data for the Function Block. common information is Zone names, set-points, Output device, ETC.

 Then you can tap the start button next to name.
 If it turns Green then its running.
 Red then there is an error. check the scrip log file.